Mein FSJ-Jahr bei JONA

 I was working in the ORCA and some of my tasks was organising things: Cleaning, making sandwiches, baking and also cooking.
 I enjoyed doing these tasks and I learnt how to cook German food.
 During lunch time, we had school pupils coming to the ORCA for lunch break and it was a good experience to interact with them when they came for their lunch break.

 In the ORCA we had different projects to organise, like decorating the ORCA on Halloween and buying things like food stuffs.
-Every monday was pasta day, tuesdays and thursdays was sandwiches day.
-Wednesdays was sandwiches day and also school pupils could wish for there meal, friday was snack day.
+Every monday was pasta day, tuesdays and fridays was sandwiches day.
+Wednesday was a day where school pupils could wish for there meal, thursday was snack day.

 Community weekend was the first program, I went with the JONA team and also the people who find time to volunteer in the programs that JONA organises.
 We had programs like escape room and on the first day, we eat together while playing a game.
 The most enjoyable moment for me was the last night when we all gathered together and started sharing stories and also playing the guitar, it was a memorable night.